 Surrey is highly unusual in offering Professional Training placement opportunities to almost all of its undergraduates, regardless of their degree subject.
 Over the past five years, more than 2,300 partner organisations have worked with us to give our students valuable work placements in the UK and abroad.

 The Student Services Centre can help if you need information, advice and guidance, or support regarding general non-academic enquiries.
-Friendly staff are trained to deal with a wide range of enquiries and are a key source of information on many University services.
+Think of us as a ‘first-stop shop’ - we have friendly staff trained to deal with a wide range of enquiries and provide key information and help on many University services.

 As a student at Surrey you will find that IT will play a big part in your time at the University.
 Whether you are using one of the 900+ PCs in the Open Access PC rooms, connecting to the wireless network or working from home using off-campus secure web access, IT Services will always provide you with efficient and innovative IT solutions.